 - What do your customers ask about when they first call or email you?

 - When you look at Google Analytics, which search terms are visitors using to find you?

 - Which social media posts generate the most likes and shares?

-This is how you pick out the keywords and phrases that people use to connect to your business.
+This is how you pick out the SEO relevant keywords and phrases that people use to connect to your business.
 Include them in your case study so prospects can find it, too.

 3. Pick your case-study subject.

 Ideally, you’ve got customers who love your work and send you referrals.
 These are the folks who are most likely to agree to talk with you about their experience.
 Ask them if they have the time and interest.
 When you get a yes, set up an interview.

 Besides the time and date that works best for your interviewee, find these things out in advance: